dominique-mueller/json-bundler/README.md

 Using the **json-bundler** is very straightforward.
 In general:

 - There must be one JSON file acting as the entry point (e.g. `index.json` or `en.json` file).
 - JSON files can be referenced (and thus included) using `$ref` as the key and the path to the JSON file as the value.
-- Reference paths are always relative to the JSON file they're being used within.
+Reference paths are always relative to the JSON file they're being used within.
 One exception exists: Paths starting with the `~` symbol start at the project's `node_modules` folder.
-- Referenced JSON files get merged in - not placed in - meaning that existing values will not be overwritten.
+- Referenced JSON files get merged in (not just placed in).
+This means that no data gets removed, and existing values will not be overwritten by referenced files.
 - Both `json` and `json5` files are supported, even when used in a mixed manner. *See __[JSON5](https://github.com/json5/json5)__ for further details*.